The Last Sky: Dream Anthology

 • Technical UI Implementation

-This is the third project I have been a part of while at LGG (Little Guy Games).
+This was the third project I have been a part of while at LGG (Little Guy Games).
 After the soft release of Super Racer, I was placed onto this team, to assist in development for an Xbox release.
-While on this project, I have participated in code reviews, code feedback, design meetings, and project management.
+While on this project, I had participated in code reviews, code feedback, design meetings, and project management.

-I performed multiple programming tasks for the duration of this project, while also performing general development tasks as well.
-My main contributions are ai development and game mechanics.
+I performed multiple design oriented tasks for the duration of this project, while also performing programming and general development tasks as well.
+My main contributions are 2 level designs & AI designs/system development.

 Level Design

 My process for level design started with organizing the narrative of the level.
 I worked with the narrative designer to get an idea of the key story points that they wanted portrayed throughout the level, and from there I plotted them out within a blank level.
 By doing this, I was able to estimate how much time should be between each story point, and how long the overall level was.
 This also helped me plot out a rough layout of the level.
-After plotting out the narrative points, I moved onto grey boxing the level by creating the rough geometry, and determining puzzle layouts and designs.
+After plotting out the narrative points and creating a rough outline of the level, I moved onto grey boxing the level by creating the rough geometry, and determining puzzle layouts and designs.

 From here, I would gather playtesting feedback, and then adjust the levels.
 Throughout the multiple iteration periods, I would work with the level artist to decorate the level.